qubist/mirrorboard-mac/README.md

  **At this stage, we can enable and disable keyboard mirroring by selecting between our two profiles from the display in the menu bar.
 But this isn't enough!**

 5. We want a keyboard shortcut that can toggle between our two profiles.
 To do this, we need to create an Automator automation.
 Open Automator and create a new automation: File &gt; New.
+Choose "Service" and set Service recieves to "no input" in "any application".
 Then add the action "Run Shell Script".
 Select `/usr/bin/perl` in the list of Shells and then enter [this Perl script](toggle_profiles.pl) into the text field.
 Then replace all the all-caps sections starting with `YOUR_` with your own data.

 6. Test if this is working by hitting Run. **This should toggle between your profiles!** Save it if it's working.

-7. Now go into System Preferences &gt; Shortcuts &gt; Services.
-If you scroll to near the bottom, you should see the Automation you just made as an item there.
+7. Now go into System Preferences &gt; Keyboard &gt; Shortcuts &gt; Services.
+If you scroll to near the bottom, you should see the Automation you just made as an item there under the "General" heading.
 Select it and add a shortcut of your choosing.

 8. Go to System Preferences &gt; Security & Privacy &gt; Privacy and add Automator to the list of apps that are allowed to control your computer.